Event Sponsors

 Imperial 5-7

+Have you submitted award nominations and wondered what happens during the evaluation process?
 This session will feature 3 faculty from the U of C who have served as members on evaluation committees for major external awards (Killam Program, Arthur McDonald Fellowship, NSERC Polanyi Prize).
-They will speak to their experience evaluating nominations - what do they consider the most important or compelling parts of nominations?
-What do they read first?
-What are they looking for in letters of support?
-What common errors sink a nomination?
-How do they compare nominations that cover multiple disciplines?
+They will speak about their experience evaluating nominations, including how EDI shapes evaluation, how evaluators approach interdisciplinary researchers, what kinds of impact metrics are considered, what they are looking for in letters of support, and what can make or break a nomination.
 Our panelists will give attendees the kind of inside knowledge that we often don't get and help award facilitators support the creation of stronger nomination packages.

 time iconMay 14, 2024 10:45 am